muratk3n/thirdwave/en/2018/10/lpg-cylinder-gas-kitchen-cab.md

 306.58 h
 ```

-This rings true, if you left stove on at high heat, it would
+This rings true, if you left stove on at high heat, it can
-continuously go for >300 hours, have it on 1 hr a day, lasts a year.
+continuously run for >300 hours, have it on 1 hr a day, lasts a year.

 Think about how much energy that is, at such a cheap price.